raae/bottledhappiness/src/content/about.md

 ## Who are we?

-We are Lilly Labs, a family(web-shop).
+We are Lilly Labs, a family owned web-shop.

 - Benedicte ([@raae](https://twitter.com/raae)) is the mom and senior developer.
 - Ola ([@olaholstvea](https://twitter.com/olaholstvea)) is the dad and junior developer evangelist.
-- Lillian (5,5) is the Intern.
+- Lillian (6 🦄) is the Intern.

 We work as independent contractors and indie hackers.